sonictim/SMDupeRemover/README.md

 ### `SMDupe_tags.txt`
 When processing audio files in protools, you can get lots of little tags added on to the end of filenames when creating this new media, but ultimately, it's a duplicate of something you already have in your library.
 You can use SMDupe_tags.txt to designate what to look for and have removed from your library.
 You can designate any combination of characters you like.
 I've put in a bunch I've found in my library as a default.
 I suggest adding away.
 I can also add more to the default you think I've missed.
 Just send me a message.

-SMDupe_tags.txt will only be processed with the --prune-tags option
+SMDupe_tags.txt will only be processed with the --prune-tags (-t) option